saadl27/PuckoPolis/README.md

 - The command argument **-ar** regroup several **.o** files in one archive
 - We can use it to make any type of archive, but it is generally used to create static library
 - This static library can then be given to other people with the **.h** files
-- Like that they cannot kwow how is done the implementation of the functions but they can use them
+- Like that they cannot know how is done the implementation of the functions but they can use them